ryanvu/6c30912c/README.md

 > Framer Motion
 - Maybe a waste of space in the bundle, but it's a nice library for animations and fun

+> Lucide React (Icons)
+- Using Lucide React for icons

 > Context API
 - Using the Context API to manage the state of the app
 - Wanted to just have one source of truth for all of the activity data